Zumanjaro: Drop of Doom

 Zumanjaro: Drop of Doom (/zuːmɪnˈdʒɑːroʊ/, zoo-man-JARR-OH) was an amusement ride located at Six Flags Great Adventure in Jackson Township, New Jersey.
 The 415 ft attraction was attached to the Kingda Ka roller coaster, and opened as the tallest drop tower ride in the world in 2014.
-After months of rumors and speculation regarding the future of the attraction, Zumanjaro's closure and removal was officially announced in November 2024, alongside that of the Kingda Ka.
+In November 2024, after months of rumors and speculation regarding the future of the attraction, Six Flags Great Adventure announced that Zumanjaro and Kingda Ka had permanently closed, and the rides were demolished and removed from the park.

 History

 On May 21, 2005, Kingda Ka opened to the public and became the tallest and fastest roller coaster in the world at that time, overtaking both world records from Top Thrill Dragster at Cedar Point.

 Rumors that Six Flags Great Adventure would be adding a drop tower attached to Kingda Ka, similar to Lex Luthor: Drop of Doom at Six Flags Magic Mountain, emerged in February 2012.
 In August, theme park enthusiast website Screamscape mentioned that Rolling Thunder may be removed at the end of the 2013 season.

 On August 29, 2013, Six Flag's chairman, president, and CEO, Jim Reid-Anderson, officially announced Zumanjaro: Drop of Doom for the 2014 season, which would be attached to Kingda Ka, along with the other new rides to be built at other Six Flags parks.
 In the press release, it was confirmed that Rolling Thunder would close on September 8, 2013, and be demolished.
 The new ride is inspired by the park's 2013 addition, Safari Off Road Adventure.
 The area adjacent to the Zumanjaro: Drop of Doom would be a new habitat for African baboons, which will replace the 2011 addition, Safari Discoveries.

 On April 1, 2014, the final track piece for the drop tower ride was erected into place by park construction crews.
 The ride opened to the public on July 4, 2014.